 All of this is the fault of Western philosophy.

 The United States of America is very much a product of Western philosophy.
 It was founded by men who were raised in the ideas and ideals of the enlightenment and who looked back on Classical Rome and Classical Greece with reverence and awe.
 The higher educational institutions of the USA have taught normative Western philosophy since there were higher educational institutions in that country.
 The US is also a very Christian nation, and Christian ideals (or vaguely Christian ideals, more often than not) have allowed those without access to higher education to learn essentialism as well.
 Essentialism is a core part of American culture and has been since the country was founded.
-This is most apparent in the idea of American Exceptionalism — the idea that the United States is somehow The Best Country that Ever Was.
+This is most apparent in the idea of American Exceptionalism — the idea that the United States is somehow The Best Country that Ever Was despite any and all evidence to the contrary.

 If you have been brought up to believe that ideas are more important than reality, it’s easy to see why it doesn’t matter whether your ideas are “right” or “wrong.”
 As long as you believe you are starting from acceptable premises, and you believe you have reasoned correctly from those premises to your conclusions, your conclusions are therefore correct, regardless of what reality has to say about it.